 How do we think about experiments?

-In both cases, we track the experimental cohort holistically.
+Then when we run the experiment, we track the experimental cohort holistically.

 For example, if we wanted to improve the signup conversion rate, we would look at the cohort’s activation and monetization rate.
 If we wanted to improve the monetization rate, we would look at the cohort’s retention and churn rate.